-I like to call this sauce B-2, for short, when I introduced it in California years ago.
-We have updated the methodology for B2 over the years.
+I liked to call this sauce B-2 for short, when I introduced it in California years ago.
+We have updated the methodology for B-2 over the years.
 This one requires less time and effort than the original version, which actually had dates in it.
-This sauce really is similar in characteristic to those expensive steak sauces that come in the tall skinny bottles, with less salt.
+This sauce really is similar in characteristic to those expensive steak sauces that come in the tall skinny bottles but with a bit less salt.

 The main difference between these sauces and ketchup is the presence or absence of tamarind paste.
 Tamarind is produced from the pulp inside the seed pod of an Asian tree.
 It’s very high in tartaric acid, which is also used in beer, wine, and cheese making.
 That’s what makes those sauces zesty.

 Who was the first to scrape a pod?

 Tamarind is in Worcestershire sauce too, and it provides a distinctive robust flavor, tartness and dark dark dark color.
 I designed this sauce to fully take advantage of that complex profile without the typically dominant flavor of tomato and/or catsup.
 You will see this sauce referred to in recipes as a component in Sous-B-Q and other items.